brian14708/wh-briefings/statements-releases/2022-02/2022-02-10-prices-week-fact-sheet-the-biden-harris-plan-to-boost-the-capacity-of-the-economy-and-lower-costs-for-working-families.md

 date: '2022-02-10'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/02/10/prices-week-fact-sheet-the-biden-harris-plan-to-boost-the-capacity-of-the-economy-and-lower-costs-for-working-families/
 published_time: 2022-02-10 11:10:12-05:00
-title: "PRICES WEEK FACT SHEET: The Biden- \u2060 Harris Plan to Boost the Capacity\
+title: "PRICES WEEK FACT SHEET: The Biden-\u2060Harris Plan to Boost the Capacity\
-  \ of the Economy and Lower Costs for Working Families"
+  \ of the Economy and Lower Costs for Working\_Families"
 ---

 *The Administration this week is highlighting its comprehensive strategy